 What we do

-LifeLines supports and befriends prisoners on Death Row throughout the United States, through letter writing.
+LifeLines supports and befriends people on death row in the United States, through letter writing and email.
 It is the first established organisation of its kind.
 LifeLines has gone from humble beginnings in 1988 in Cambridge to spread both nationally and internationally, with members all over the world.

 | We are delighted to have the renowned human rights lawyer, Clive Stafford-Smith O.B.E., as our patron.